egalmoh/Hotel-Website-With-Booking-System/README.md

-# Hotel Website With Booking System
+# CS50x Final Project | Hotel Website With Booking System
 ## Video Demo:  [This is the project video](https://youtu.be/JH-JP-CGnu0)
 #### Description: My project is about a website for a hotel that allows users to book a room.